livecycle/preevy/site/docs/deploy-runtimes/aws-lightsail.md

 ```

 :::note
-When defining fine-grained permissions for Preevy, make sure to add S3 permissions as well when using s3 as profile store.
+When defining fine-grained permissions for Preevy, make sure to add S3 permissions as well when using s3 as a profile store.
 We recommend scoping the permissions to a specific bucket and prefix:

 ```json